How to Start the Adoption Process

 Step 3: Get to Know the Adoptive Family

-American Adoptions believes that pre-placement contact is essential to a healthy adoption relationship.
+American Adoptions believes that pre-placement contact is a great way to form a healthy adoption relationship.
 That’s why we require adoptive families to be open to having a relationship with you during and after placement.
+But if you want a closed adoption, that's OK, too.
+It is completely up to you and what makes you feel comfortable.

 Over the past few decades, adoption has become increasingly open.
 Because of this, you can feel confident and at peace knowing you've chosen the life you've always dreamed of for your child.